Skip to main navigation Skip to main content

 Practice prompt

-If a Significant DFV threat alert is recorded in a person’s profile in ICMS:
+If a Significant DFV threat alert is recorded in a person’s profile in Unify:

-• Consider the perpetrator’s pattern of coercive and controlling behaviour and the direct and indirect impact this is having on the children, victim and family functioning.
+• Consider the person using violence’s pattern of coercive and controlling behaviour and the direct and indirect impact this is having on the children, person experiencing violence and family functioning.

 • Partner with the non-offending parent and ask them about their own safety needs and the protective acts they have taken to keep their children safe.